Harrem/kurdwork/README.md

 This project is made and will be maintained with Flutter.

 ## Project Core Features

-- User Authentication with Firebase Authentication
+- User Authentication with Firebase Authentication (Done)
-- Sign in with Google
+- Sign in with Google (Done)
-- Posting job to Firebase Database (aka Firestore)
+- Posting job to Firebase Database (Done)
-- Apply for jobs
+- Apply for jobs (Pending)
-- Profile Management
+- Profile Management (in-progress)
+- State Management with Bloc Design Pattern (Done)
+- Route Management (In-Progress)
+- Localization (Pending)
-- State Management with Bloc Design Pattern more features will be added in the future
+more features will be added in the future

-##Screenshots
+## Screenshots

 A few resources to get you started if this is your first Flutter project: